Gamble more safely

 5. Don’t get caught up in the moment

-It can be hard to stop when your friends are betting big and friends are egging you on.
+It can be hard to stop when your friends are betting big and egging you on.
 Resolve to not get swept along.
 Stand firm and ignore peer pressure.

 6. Use social support